 Is heroin an opioid addiction that can be treated?
 Treatments range from behavioral therapy to medications to rehab centers or treatment centers.
 Medical doctors may prescribe methadone, buprenorphine, or naltrexone.
 An overdose of heroin may also be treated with naloxone.
 Treatment programs with trained professionals are better equipped to handle the seriousness of addiction.
 Doctors, medical staff, and therapists work with addicts to treat the various elements of drug addiction.
 These include chemical, psychological, and various strategies to help pull someone back from the edge of dependency.
-Please contact The Treatment Specialist today at (866) 644-7911
+Please a The Treatment Specialist today at (866) 644-7911

 Leave a ReplyWant to join the discussion?